I’m wondering whether to turn “Long exposure NR” on or off. What does it do, and how does it affect my photos taken at blue hour?

 Probably no, unless you’re a pixel peeper and allergic to noise like myself.
 Generally speaking, we have no time to waste when the beautiful bluish hue in the dusk sky only lasts approx. 10 minutes and quickly turns into darkness of the night.
 Further more, hot pixels are not quite visible when you resize your images down to 1000-2000 pixels wide to post online (for your website, Facebook, Instagram, etc.).

 Comparing the dusk sky shot with “Long exposure NR” on (left) and off (right).
 If you want to pixel-peep, download the photo (100% crop) and zoom in to 100%.
-Even at 100%, hot pixels are not quite visible.
+At 100%, hot pixels are a bit more obvious.

 When to Turn “Long exposure NR” On